HomeMy WebLinkAboutItem 07 - HL02-02 William M. Bennett House Cc ITEM

 Driveways should be located perpendicular to the street; circular drives should not be allowed (unless proven

-with historic documentation) in front or corner side yard, So that the character of the landscaped yard can
+with historic documentation) in front or corner side yard, so that the character of the landscaped yard can

 be reinforced.

-The visual impression of parking lot has the potential to impact a historic landmark.
+The visual impression of a parking lot has the potential to impact a historic landmark.
 Parking lots should be

-located such that they are considered secondary to other features and in those spaces that were customarily ~
+located such that they are considered secondary to other features and in those spaces that were customarily

 open spaces between and around buildings.
 New parking lots should not be allowed to interrupt the